neoforged/Documentation/versioned_docs/version-1.20.4/datastorage/capabilities.md

 }
 ```

-**The cache is automatically cleared by the garbage collector, there is no need to unregister it.**
+-*The cache is automatically cleared by the garbage collector, there is no need to unregister it.**

 It is also possible to receive notifications when the capability object changes!
 This includes capabilities changing (`oldHandler != newHandler`), becoming unavailable (`null`) or becoming available again (not `null` anymore).